Reading time: 10 min.

 • Changes in hair colour [8]

-Most of these side effects will only affect a very small percentage of men or women taking Minoxidil.
-However, if they don’t clear up after a few weeks, or if you notice that they are especially severe, it’s best to speak to your GP.
-You can also seek out Minoxidil alternatives with lesser side effects.
+Most of these side effects will only affect a very small percentage of the men and women taking Minoxidil.
+However, if they don’t clear up after a few weeks, or if you notice that they are especially severe, it’s best to speak to your trichologist.
+You can also seek out Minoxidil alternatives with fewer side effects.

 Is Minoxidil the best hair loss treatment?